tutanck/Regina/README.md

 # Regina : Real-time database using mongoDB and Socket.io

-* Regina allows you to run mongo methods :
+* Regina allows you to run mongodb methods :
 > 'insert', 'find', 'update', 'delete', 'count', 'aggregate' directly from the client side (as with firebase).
 * Regina can track tags based events and send back messages to CLIs subscribed to these tags.
 * Regina comes with a Java CLI.